SamuelDodet/Hackaton-Bayer/README.md

 [![Hunger For None][product-screenshot]](https://github.com/SamuelDodet/Hackaton-Bayer/blob/development/app/images/logo2.png)

-This hackathon took place during last weekend of May 2021, with more than 400 participation.
+This hackathon took place during last weekend of May 2021, with more than 400 people participating.
 The purpose of this project is to use object detection and image processing in order to give the type of disease that the plant have.
-The farmer will with this information have the possibility to threat it accurately.
+The farmer will with this information, have the possibility to threat it accurately.

-I would like to precise that this project has been done during the second month of my bootcamp in BeCode and any of these technologies have been seen before.
+I would like to precise that this project has been done during the second month of my bootcamp in BeCode and any of these technologies has been seen before.

 We use the PlantVillage dataset [1] by Hughes et al. consists of about 87,000 healthy and unhealthy leaf images divided into 38 categories by species and disease.
 Here we provide a subset of our experiments on working with this data.